10 water aerobic exercises that seriously tone you

-Did you know that swimming and water aerobics are the best way to get in shape without putting pressure on your joints?
-Water exercises are especially great if you don’t like working up a sweat, but still want to get a cardio workout in.
+Did you know that swimming and water aerobics are one of the best ways to get in shape without putting pressure on your joints?
+Water exercises are especially great if you don’t like working up a sweat but still want to get a cardio workout.
 And you’ll probably be able to exercise longer than if you were running or swimming.
+Check out these ten water exercises that tone and strengthen your body:

 Get wet, get fit